Action learning in action

 The means we are introducing currently to tackle potential drift are as follows:

-Provide each AL group with an initial induction, comparing and contrasting its purpose and methodology with
+*Provide each AL group with an initial induction, comparing and contrasting its purpose and methodology with other AL models.

 *Include, where possible, an ‘external’ facilitator/moderator whose principle role is to keep the group on track.

 *Conduct a formal review and evaluation with the group 3 months and then 1 year after its first meeting.

 *Dissolve each AL group after 2 years unless there is very good reason for continuing with its existing composition and/or model.

 Tearfund relies on good relationships with partners for its own learning as well as to support the reciprocal development of its partners.
 Considerable effort is committed, therefore, to maintaining relationships spiritually, relationally and technically.
 AL, similarly, relies on a considerable degree of openness and trust between participants, whether within an organisation or even between organisations, to be effective.

 One dimension in Tearfund’s work creates its own problems in this respect - the dynamics inherent to a grant-funding relationship.